"You can’t keep doing this, Stiles.”

 Derek doesn’t react, doesn’t speak, doesn’t move.
 Just stands there, swaying unsteadily with strangely vacant eyes while Kate’s body goes up in flames.

 They decide to head straight back to Beacon Hills, despite the late hour and the nearly twenty hour car ride ahead of them.
 Stiles has reluctantly given up the wheel, having taken the last shift driving down (taken the majority of the drive down, actually, ever since his first attempt at sleeping had resulted in nearly clawing Kira’s face with his bare hands as she tried to shake him out of a nightmare).
 Scott’s driving now, Kira huddled in the passenger’s seat next to him.
-She falls asleep fast, or at least pretends to, and Scott keeps looking away from the road to watch her with a startled sort of expression, like he hasn’t really been seeing her, registering her, and suddenly can’t realize how he’d managed such a huge oversight.
+She falls asleep fast, or at least pretends to, and Scott keeps looking away from the road to watch her with a startled sort of expression, like he hasn’t really been seeing her, registering her these past few weeks, and suddenly can’t realize how he’d managed such a huge oversight.

 About three hours into the drive, just when exhaustion is finally starting to get the better of him, Stiles feels something jostle against his hand.